zzattack/xbox-cpu-interposer/guide.md

 # XBOX CPU upgrade guide
 Applying CPU upgrades to the original Xbox has been done since 2004.
 Yet, up until recently, resources and information to carry out this procedure have been hard to come by.
-This guide aims to gather relevant information, tips and tricks all in one place to serve as a reference guide for performing this procedure properly, successfully, and repeatably. deally, even newcomers should succeed on their first try.
+This guide aims to gather relevant information, tips and tricks all in one place to serve as a reference guide for performing this procedure properly, successfully, and repeatably.
+Ideally, even newcomers should succeed on their first try.

 # Tools
 In order to carry out this procedure you require a fairly well-equipped workshop.